radivot/myelo/CML/michor05/compile/README.md

 }
 ```
+This source exists in myelo's src folder.
+It is compiled automatically when myelo is built from source.

-To recreate Figure 4B the R code is then
+To recreate Figure 4B using this compiled code, the R code is
 ```
 library(tidyverse)
 library(deSolve)